 How do I know if my dreads are rotting?

 If you are concerned that your dreadlocks may be rotting, there are a few things you can look for.
 One sign of rot is an excessive amount of green or black discharge.
 Another sign is a bad odor.

 If your dreads have an unpleasant smell or seem to be oozing discharge, they may be rotting and should be examined by a professional.
 Signs of rot can also include itchiness, redness, and inflammation.
 If you see any of these signs, it is important to seek professional help to avoid further damage to your dreads.

 How do you clean your scalp with dreads?

 First, rinse your hair and scalp with warm water to loosen any dirt or product buildup.

-Then, use a cleansing shampoo to clean your scalp and hair.
+Then, use shampoo for dreadlocks to clean your scalp and hair.
 Be sure to lather the shampoo into your dreads and scalp, then rinse thoroughly.

 Finally, use a conditioner to smooth the hair shafts and add shine.
 Let the conditioner sit for a few minutes before rinsing.

-- Avoid using shampoos with harsh chemicals, sulfates, or alcohols, as these can strip your hair and dry out your scalp.
+- Avoid using shampoos with harsh chemicals, sulfates, or alcohol, as these can strip your hair and dry out your scalp.